maxtkc/mos-herb-site/index.md

 I can partner with you to understand your body from an herbal perspective – one that integrates scientific research with traditional botanical uses – in order to promote **long-term healing**.

 While **my practice centers gut health**, I follow my clients' lead and we work on what is showing up.
-I have experience supporting clients with:

-- diabetes
-- thyroid imbalances and fatigue
+Other common concerns of my clients include:

+- endocrine and energy: diabetes, sugar cravings, fatigue, poor circulation
-- sleep issues
+- nervous system regulation: depression, anxiety, grief, sleep
-- depression and anxiety
-- migraines
-- GI dysregulation - IBS, diverticulitis, constipation, etc.
-- gender-affirming hormone therapy
+- trans care: support alongside gender-affirming hormone therapy, surgical before + after care
-- immune support
+- immune regulation: allergies, asthma, frequent infections
-- allergies and asthma
-- skin issues
+- skin: eczema, acne
+- hormonal regulation: menstrual cycle regulation, fertility support, cramps, PMS
 - and much, much more!

 {% include components/subscribe.html %}